 [56KB].

-Anyone can apply for consent, and a person can apply to carry out work on trees which are situated in a neighbour's property.
+Anyone can apply for consent, and a person can apply to carry out work on trees that are situated in a neighbour's property.
 However, if the work involves pruning past the boundary line, the owner's permission would have to be obtained before carrying out work to the tree.

 Please note: When filling out the application form, it is important to: